Trump and North Korea's Kim Jong Un expected to discuss denuclearization, economy during historic summit

 “This is something we haven’t been able to do for many years,” he added.

-Fox News asked Murrett to explain what the summit could mean for this nation's future, and he answered three questions about the historic event that Americans should know.
+Fox News asked Murrett to explain what the summit could mean for this nation's future, and he answered three questions about the meeting that Americans should know.

 Why is this meeting so significant?